Fast and the Furious movies, ranked

 The first movie should look so modest in comparison.
 Everyone is young, normal-sized.
 There are only a few big action scenes, none of which involve tanks or planes or bank vaults.
-Later films put whole cities at risk; the scariest part of Fast 1 is the possibility that Brian O’Conner might ruin his friendship with Dominic Toretto.
+Later films put whole cities at risk; the scariest part of The Fast and the Furious is the possibility that Brian O’Conner might ruin his friendship with Dominic Toretto.

 Director Rob Cohen doesn't have Lin's verve for action scenes, and Fast 1 is a clear victim of age-so-poorly bad CGI.
-But Cohen was smart enough to let dynamic young performers like Diesel and Rodriguez pretty much play the version of themselves they'd be playing forever.
-So although the later movies are wilder and crazier and bigger, they're also all chasing the franchise's Big Moment: Vin Diesel, in the shadows of a garage, explaining that he lives his life a quarter mile etcetera.
+But Cohen was smart enough to let dynamic young performers like Diesel and Michelle Rodriguez pretty much play the version of themselves they'd be playing forever.
+So although the later movies are wilder and crazier and bigger, they're also all chasing the franchise's Big Moment: Vin Diesel, in the shadows of a garage, explaining that he lives his life quarter-mile, et cetera. —Darren Franich

 2. Furious 7 (2015)

-If The Fast and the Furious is the band's debut album, then Furious Seven is the double-sided concept-album mixtape with guest stars and interludes and sometimes Taiko drums just for the hell of it.
-(Fast 1 is to Furious Seven as Meet the Beatles is to The White Album.)
+If The Fast and the Furious is the band's debut album, then Furious 7 is the double-sided concept-album mixtape with guest stars and interludes and sometimes Taiko drums just for the hell of it.
+(Fast 1 is to Furious 7 as Meet the Beatles is to The White Album.)
 From the very first scene — an extended introduction to new villain Jason Statham, walking through the ruins of a hospital he practically destroyed — the newest film announces itself as a complete hyperbolization of everything that has come before.

 Everything that can be done gets done twice.
 Statham has a hand-to-hand fight with The Rock and a hand-to-hand fight with Diesel.
 Cars fly out of a plane, and fly off a cliff, and through a building, and through another building.
 In the wrong hands, this could get enervating — too much too muchness, like the Transformers films.
-But Wan brings a light touch, scattering little moments inside the big scenes.
+But director James Wan brings a light touch, scattering little moments inside the big scenes.
 Like the moment when two cars fly off a cliff, and while they fall through the air, birds chirp in the background.

-There's a proud incoherence to Furious Seven.
-None of these movies' plots make sense, but Seven clearly bears the marks of the midstream loss of Paul Walker.
-To counterbalance the loss, the film shuffles through A-plot goals and B-plot arcs in an explicit attempt to keep things moving; Kurt Russell turns an extended cameo into a scenestealing showcase, popping up every twenty minutes or so.
+There's a proud incoherence to Furious 7.
+None of these movies' plots make sense, but Furious 7 clearly bears the marks of the midstream loss of Paul Walker.
+To counterbalance his death, the film shuffles through A-plot goals and B-plot arcs in an explicit attempt to keep things moving; Kurt Russell turns an extended cameo into a scene-stealing showcase, popping up every 20 minutes or so.
 (Nominal villain Djimon Hounsou is shot like Darth Vader, but most of his role is screaming from the front seat of a helicopter.)

 This is the franchise’s take-it-to-11 moment — complete with a telenovela-worthy Dom and Letty arc — but it's also the first film that seems aware that these films can't really go over-the-top.
 (In Evil Dead terms, this is Evil Dead 2.)
-And for all the awkwardness, the film is also a sincere tribute to its fallen lead actor — with a four-hankie coda unimaginable in any other action-movie context.
+And for all the awkwardness, the film is also a sincere tribute to its fallen lead actor — with a four-hank coda unimaginable in any other action-movie context. —Darren Franich

 1. Fast Five (2011)